vedasamhithapanangipalli/Brainwave_Matrix_Intern/README.md

 Web Development Internship

 Task-1:
-Created a To-Do-List using HTML,CSS and JS.
+Created a To-Do-List using HTML,CSS and JavaScript.
+Task-2:
+Created an E-Commerce website using HTML,CSS and JavaScript.